UBCHREST/ablate/docs/index.md

 ### tests
 The test directory holds four sub-test projects, each focused on a different aspect of testing.

-- tests/testingResources: testingResources build a library used by the other projects.
+- tests/testingResources: testingResources build a library used by the other testing projects.
 This includes helper classes for running mpi based tests.
 - tests/ablateCore: includes tests for the core functionality.
 These tests resemble what another client may use from ablateCore.
 - tests/ablateLibrary: includes unit level tests for the ablate library classes.
 - tests/integrationTests: integration level tests built upon the ablateLibrary parser.

 ### docs
-The Markdown docs for ablate.
+The Markdown documents for ablate.
 These are build with [Jekyll](jekyllrb.com) and published automatically upon merge.
 Follow the [Quickstart](https://jekyllrb.com/docs/) steps to preview your changes locally.